Roosevelt High School (Seattle): Jazz band

-The Roosevelt Jazz Band performs and competes all over the nation, and it has traveled internationally.
-The band has been a finalist twenty-one times (more than any other band) in the Essentially Ellington Competition in New York City, receiving Honorable Mention in 2010 and 2018, and winning third place in 2000, second place in 2001, 2005, 2009, 2011, and 2012, and first place in 2002, 2007, 2008, and 2019.
-Besides its renowned Jazz Band, Roosevelt has a vocal jazz group and multiple after-school jazz bands: Jazz Bands II, III, and IV.
+In 1960, Waldo King was the first educator in the Seattle Public Schools at Garfield High School to introduce a jazz band into the curriculum.
+After Garfield High School, he was the band director at Franklin High and Roosevelt High School from 1969 to 1983.
+Under King's direction, the Roosevelt Jazz Ensembles won the highest accolades at the prestigious Mt Hood Jazz Festivals, the Clarke College Jazz Festivals, and the Reno Jazz Festivals.
+After King retired in 1983, educator Scott Brown inherited the Roosevelt bands.
+Roosevelt Jazz Band has performed and competed all over the nation, and it has traveled internationally.
+The band has been a finalist 24 times (more than any other band) in the Essentially Ellington Competition in New York City, receiving honorable mention in 2010 and 2018; and winning third place in 2000; second place in 2001, 2005, 2009, 2011, and 2012; and first place in 2002, 2007, 2008, and 2019.

+Roosevelt also has a vocal jazz group and multiple after-school jazz bands: Jazz Bands II, III, and IV.
 Jazz Band III was introduced at the beginning of the 2006–07 school year because of an increased number of jazz musicians arriving at Roosevelt.
-At the start of the 2016–2017 school year, a fourth jazz band was added due to an even greater amount of jazz musicians entering the program.
+At the start of the 2016–2017 school year, a fourth jazz band was added due to an even greater number of jazz musicians entering the program.

 Concert bands

-Besides the jazz bands and orchestras, student musicians have the option to be in one of two concert bands.
-Concert Band consists entirely of Freshmen, while older students can either be in the Symphonic Band, or the Wind Ensemble, which was created in the 2016–17 school year as a result of the expanding band program.
+Student musicians may join one of two concert bands.
+Concert Band consists entirely of freshmen, while older students can either be in the Symphonic Band, or the Wind Ensemble, which was created in the 2016–17 school year as a result of the expanding band program.

 Sports

 Roosevelt's teams are named the Roughriders.
-Roosevelt athletics traditionally participated in the Metro League since its opening until the 1997–98 school year when Roosevelt, Garfield and Franklin High Schools moved to the Kingco 4A conference.
+Roosevelt athletics traditionally participated in the Metro League since its opening until the 1997–98 school year, when Roosevelt, Garfield, and Franklin High Schools moved to the Kingco 4A conference.
 Ballard High School moved to Kingco 4A in 2000.
-In 2014–15, Roosevelt, Garfield and Ballard High schools returned to the Metro 3A Conference.
+In 2014–15, Roosevelt, Garfield, and Ballard High schools returned to the Metro 3A Conference.

+The school's football, soccer, and athletics stadium is named Wiper Field for former athletic director Art Wiper.
+It opened in 2006 at the site of the former baseball field.

 Basketball

-The boys' basketball team has won three state championships: in 1946, 1973 & 1982 and placed 2nd in 1965 & 1987.
+The boys' basketball team has won three state championships: in 1946, 1973, and 1982.
+It placed 2nd in 1965 & 1987.
 The most recent state playoffs appearance occurred in 2009.
-The girls' basketball team has won one state championship and had a wide-release theatrical movie, The Heart of the Game, based on their experiences.
+The girls' basketball team has won one state championship, and had a wide-release theatrical movie, The Heart of the Game, based on their experiences.